 We summarize the crosstalk matrices measured using the MZLC and Ramsey sequences in \frefs{fig:table_mat}(a) and 4(b), respectively.
 Both methods yield consistent results within the statistical error.
+We discuss the efficiency of MZLC and Ramsey schemes in Secs.
+SIII B, and SVII of~\cite{SupMat}.
 Table \ref{tab:X_stats} shows the statistical properties of $X_{ik}$ before and after flux compensation in \frefs{fig:table_mat}(a) and 4(c), respectively.
-A few observations of the crosstalk matrix are as follows.
+Few observations of the crosstalk matrix are as follows.
 First, the average uncompensated crosstalk has the same order as its extreme values (Fig. S3 of~\cite{SupMat} presents the same results in dB).
 Its total crosstalk is similar to previous flux-tunable two-qubit transmons~\cite{Chow2010}.
 Its matrix asymmetry exhibits an imbalance likely stemming from the leftward routing layout of our flux lines, producing asymmetric inductive coupling and return current.
 A careful routing of flux lines~\cite{Kosen_2024} with the return current flowing directly on the PCB ground~\cite{Niu2024} could passively reduce the flux crosstalk and matrix asymmetry to a certain extent.
 Lastly, these metrics dropped one to two orders of magnitude after flux compensation; residual crosstalk averages near zero, with a standard deviation of a similar scale.
 The flux-compensated crosstalk becomes decoupled, uniform, and reciprocal.

 In addition to compensating for flux crosstalk, we applied this method to help locate the optimal bias point for conditional phase (CZ) gate operations~\cite{Foxen_2020,Sung_2021,RLi2024}.
 In TC architectures, the coupler-mediated CZ gate works by tuning the frequencies of the qubits so that the states $\vert11\rangle$ and $\vert20\rangle$ become resonant, resulting in a state swap.
 The effective coupling strength $g_{\mathrm{eff}}$ in this regime is susceptible to detuning between the frequencies of qubits and couplers, which in turn depends on the applied flux bias.